atbcb/usab-uswds/_pages/about/budget-performance/par-fy2024/par-fy2024-10-mda.md

 In 2020, the Payment Integrity Information Act of 2019 (PIIA) became law.
 The PIIA repealed the prior statutory regime and established new requirements concerning federal agency obligations to prevent, identify, and annually report on improper payments (e.g., payment of incorrect amount, duplicate payment).
 There are, however, some differences.
 For example, unlike its predecessors, the PIIA establishes a monetary threshold for “significance” determinations, requires agencies to post improper payment reports on their respective websites, tasks OMB with developing PIIA guidance for agencies, and requires OMB to create a centralized website for agencies’ improper payment reports concerning OMB-designated “high-priority” programs.

 Because OMB has not yet issued implementing guidance under the PIIA, the contours of agencies' reporting and/or assurance obligations remains unknown.
-Nonetheless, the Access Board can definitively state that, based on the PIIA's statutory definition of "significance," the agency had no programs/activities at significant risk of improper payments in FY 2023.
+Nonetheless, the Access Board can definitively state that, based on the PIIA's statutory definition of "significance," the agency had no programs/activities at significant risk of improper payments in FY 2024.

 #### Debt Collection Improvement Act of 1996 (DCIA)

-The Debt Collection Improvement Act of 1996 (DCIA), as amended, maximizes collection of delinquent debts owed to the federal government by facilitating timely action to collect outstanding debts and minimizing collection costs through use of centralized and/or cross-agency collection mechanisms for most non-tax debts.
+The Debt Collection Improvement Act of 1996 (DCIA), as amended, maximizes collection of delinquent debts owed to the federal government by facilitating timely action to collect outstanding debts and minimizing collection costs using centralized and/or cross-agency collection mechanisms for most non-tax debts.
 Under the DCIA, federal agencies are required to refer non-tax debts that have been delinquent for more than 120 days to the Treasury Department for collection.

 The Access Board pursues the collection of delinquent debt.
 When it does have DCIA-covered accounts that have been past due for more than 120 days, these debts are referred to the U.S. Treasury for collection.

 #### Prompt Payment Act of 1982

 The Prompt Payment Act requires federal agencies to make timely payments to vendors for covered supplies and services, pay an interest penalty when payment is made after the due date, and take cash discounts when economically justified.
-The Access Board always strives to maintain a 100% on-time payment rate and, in FY 2023, incurred $0 in interest penalties.
+The Access Board always strives to maintain a 100% on-time payment rate and, in FY 2024, incurred $0 in interest penalties.
 The agency will work to maintain 100% on-time vendor payments in future fiscal years.

 #### Digital Accountability and Transparency Act of 2014 (DATA Act)

 The Digital Accountability and Transparency Act of 2014 (the DATA Act) requires agencies to establish common standards for financial data provided by all government agencies and to expand the amount of data that agencies must provide to the government website [USAspending.gov](https://www.usaspending.gov/), the official open data source of federal spending information.

 BFS/ARC has implemented software that enables the Access Board to comply with DATA Act requirements.
-In FY 2023, the agency was compliant with applicable DATA Act requirements and timely submitted all certifications.
+In FY 2024, the agency was compliant with applicable DATA Act requirements and timely submitted all certifications timely.

 #### Anti-Deficiency Act

 The Anti-Deficiency Act prohibits federal employees from obligating more funds than are available under an appropriation, or before appropriated funds are available, or from volunteering their services to the federal government.
-The Access Board had no anti-deficiency violations in FY 2023.
+The Access Board had no anti-deficiency violations in FY 2024.
 As required by this Act, the agency would notify appropriate authorities were such a violation to occur.

 #### Computer Information and Security Program